Various Scenes Explored in this Post

 This the exterior view of Wright residence at the northwest corner of Montrose and Greenview Avenues.
 This photo was taken 1890 one year after the annexation

-of City of Lake View by the City of Chicago.
+of City of Lake View to the City of Chicago.

-Unpaved Seminary Avenue south of Belmont Avenue - 1908
+unpaved Seminary Avenue south of Belmont Avenue in 1908

 Wellington Avenue at Lincoln Avenue - 1900?